everslick/genesys/README.md

 LOGIN
 -----
-After successful login you see the example hompage showing the firmware version, uptime, current time (UTC) and the actual value from the ADC.
-The page gets refreshed every two seconds.

 ![login](https://cloud.githubusercontent.com/assets/1909551/21504710/9184c004-cc61-11e6-8096-2f77ef331566.png)

+After successful login you see the example hompage.

 HOME
 ----
 The default home page shows the value of the ADC and the temperature of the RTC.
-These values are updated over constantly over websockets without the need for the page to be reloaded.
+These values are updated constantly over websockets without the need for the page to be reloaded.

 ![home](https://cloud.githubusercontent.com/assets/1909551/21504713/9196f85a-cc61-11e6-9ee5-856d65bba08e.png)